 New Horizons Speaker Series

-Navigating towards the future of family medicine
+Navigating toward the future of family medicine

 New Horizons is a speaker series hosted by Dr. Danielle Martin, Chair of the University of Toronto Department of Family and Community Medicine, the largest academic department of family medicine in the world.